HomeLatest NewsGovTechCSC with French institute to offer cybersecurity, CAD, 3D printing courses in rural India

 Preferred Source of Google

-Accelerating its focus on capacity building in the country, Ministry of -run e-governance services arm CSC SPV will offer cyber security, CAD and 3D printing courses to rural youth in collaboration with French institute Ecole Superieure Robert de Sorbon, said a statement.
+Accelerating its focus on cyber security capacity building in the country, Ministry of IT-run services arm CSC SPV will offer cyber security, CAD and 3D printing courses to rural youth in collaboration with French institute Ecole Superieure Robert de Sorbon, said a statement.

 “Both the courses will run through our education and vocational training arm – CSC Academy – and these courses will be specially be available to our rural youths across India,” CSC Managing Director Dinesh Tyagi said.